tiation/ChaseWhiteRabbit/README.md

 This comprehensive approach ensures ChaseWhiteRabbit can create lasting systemic change while maintaining the financial resources needed to continue our mission of transforming grief into hope through cooperative technology development.

+> **📖 For the complete story of how we've built this unprecedented framework, see our [Documentation Summary](docs/DocumentationSummary.md) — a profound and beautiful overview of transforming grief into systematic hope.**

 ---

 ## Contact